Cima Garlenda: Geography

 The mountain is located in the province of Imperia, in Liguria.
 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) it belongs to the Nodo del Monte Saccarello (SOIUSA code: I/A-1.II-A.1.a).
 Cima Garlenda is located on the main chain of the Alps between Tanaro and Arroscia valleys, and is divided from the neighbouring Monte Frontè by Passo Frontè (2081 m).

 History

 The slopes of Cima Garlenda were deforested during past centuries in order to increase pasture land.
 The lower part of the mountain was mainly used by cattle while is upper part was mainly grazed by sheep and goats.
 The slopes of the mountain belonging to Arroscia Valley are still used for grazing.

 Access to the summit

-The summit of Cima Garlenda can easily be accessed following an unmarked trak starting from passo Frontè, which is accessible by the Alta Via dei Monti Liguri, a long-distance trail from Ventimiglia (province of Imperia) to Bolano (province of La Spezia). its whide summit ca also be accessed by mountain bike.
+The summit of Cima Garlenda can easily be accessed following an unmarked track starting from passo Frontè, which is accessible by the Alta Via dei Monti Liguri, a long-distance trail from Ventimiglia (province of Imperia) to Bolano (province of La Spezia).
+Its wide summit can also be accessed by mountain bike.